 - The security implications of logging.

 So what are you waiting for?
-Keep reading, and let’s get a simple project set up to begin working with.
+Keep reading, and let’s set up a simple project to begin working with.

 What’s the Motivation for Logging?
 Why Bother?